letsencrypt/boulder/test/PKI.md

-Boulder's test environment contains three separate PKIs: one for WFE (simulating the public WebPKI), one for gRPC (simulating an internal PKI), and one for issuance.
+Boulder's test environment contains four separate PKIs: one for WFE (simulating the public WebPKI), one for gRPC (simulating an internal PKI), one for Redis (simulating another internal PKI), and one for issuance.
 In live deployment, the issuance PKI is a member of the global WebPKI, but we simulate them as separate PKIs here.

 The PKI used by WFE is under test/wfe-tls/, with test/wfe-tls/minica.pem serving as the root.
 There are no intermediates.
 Setting test/wfe-tls/minica.pem as